guardian/digital-design-demo/README.md

 `ssh-keygen -t rsa`

-The this one which copies your ssh key to the clipboard
+The this one which copies your ssh key to your clipboard

 `pbcopy < ~/.ssh/id_rsa.pub`